awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-purchase-options.md

 ### On\-Demand Instances<a name="asg-od-strategy"></a>

 The allocation strategy for On\-Demand Instances is `prioritized`\.
 Amazon EC2 Auto Scaling uses the order of instance types in the list of launch template overrides to determine which instance type to use first when fulfilling On\-Demand capacity\.
 For example, let's say that you specified three launch template overrides in the following order: `c5.large`, `c4.large`, and `c3.large`\.
 When your On\-Demand Instances are launched, the Auto Scaling group fulfills On\-Demand capacity by starting with `c5.large`, then `c4.large`, and then `c3.large`\.

+Consider the following when managing the priority order of your On\-Demand Instances:

+You can pay for usage upfront to get significant discounts for On\-Demand Instances by using either Reserved Instances or Savings Plans\.
+For more information about Reserved Instances or Savings Plans, see the [EC2 pricing](https://aws.amazon.com/ec2/pricing/) page\.
-If you have unused Reserved Instances for `c4.large`, you can set the priority of your instance types to give the highest priority to your Reserved Instances by specifying `c4.large` as the highest priority instance type\.
++ With Reserved Instances, your discounted rate of the regular On\-Demand Instance pricing applies if Amazon EC2 Auto Scaling launches matching instance types\.
+That means that if you have unused Reserved Instances for `c4.large`, you can set the instance type priority to give the highest priority for your Reserved Instances to a `c4.large` instance type\.
 When a `c4.large` instance launches, you receive the Reserved Instance pricing\.
++ With Savings Plans, your discounted rate of the regular On\-Demand Instance pricing applies when using either Amazon EC2 Instance Savings Plans or Compute Savings Plans\.
+Because of the flexible nature of Savings Plans, you have greater flexibility in prioritizing your instance types\.
+As long as you use instance types that are covered by your Savings Plan, you can set them in any order of priority and even occasionally change their order entirely, and continue to receive the discounted rate provided by your Savings Plan\.
+To learn more about Savings Plans, see the [Savings Plans User Guide](https://docs.aws.amazon.com/savingsplans/latest/userguide/)\.

 ### Spot Instances<a name="asg-spot-strategy"></a>